JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Notes.md

 name(arguments)
 ```

-**parameters** are defined locally in the functio and **arguments** give values to parameters as they are passed in, either by reference or value
+**parameters** are defined locally in the function and **arguments** give values to parameters as they are passed in, either by reference or value

-a **function** diffferenciates from a procedure because it returns a value
+a **function** differenciates from a procedure because it returns a value

 **Advantages of Subroutues**
 - easier to write and understand